rohrschacht/arkhash/README.md

 If you limit the number of threads to 2 in this example, arkhash will operate on 2015 and 2016 concurrently and go on with the next folder if one of them finishes.

-#### .hfignore File
+#### .arkignore File
-When the program operates in Update-Subdir mode, it will read a .hfignore text file in the working directory if it exists.
+When the program operates in Update-Subdir mode, it will read a .arkignore text file in the working directory if it exists.
 You can specify subdirectories that should be ignored by this program.
 Just list the names of these directories line by line.

 In the following example the directories "editing-workspace" and "trash" will be ignored on updating (and thereby on verifying).
 ```
-.hfignore contents:
+.arkignore contents:
 editing-workspace
 trash